Brause 361 Steno Blue Pumpkin

 Best Brush Pens for Calligraphy

-Brush pens are what you would use for Chinese characters, although you can use them for Western calligraphy as well.
-They range from felt to synthetic hair to natural, and will depend on your experience.
+Brush pens are generally considered to beideal for Chinese calligraphy characters, although you can use them for Western calligraphy as well.
+They range from felt to synthetic hair to natural and will depend on your experience.
 Here’s what we recommend:

 Pilot Futayaku Double Sided